Code-Institute-Submissions/pp2-4/README.md

 I only started using [Conventional Commit Messages](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13) midway through the project.
 I tried to rename an older commit to follow this style, but it changed the timestamp of all commits up to that point, so I left the older commits alone.

+### Validator testing

+- HTML
+    - No errors were returned when passing through the official [W3C validator]
+- CSS
+    - No errors were returned when passing through the official [(Jigsaw) validator]
+- JavaScript
+    - One warning was returned when passing through [JSHint].
+This warning is mentioned below.

+### Unfixed bugs

+- When passing through JSHint, my JavaScript code produced one warning, reading as follows: `Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.` I was unable to figure out how to remove this warning, but it doesn't cause any notable issues when running the code.
+- When the page is shorter than about 650 pixels, the keyboard starts to get cut off the screen.
+This could be improved by taking more care about responsiveness.